MIT-SPARK/semantic_inference/README.md

 python scripts/make_rosbag.py path/to/input/bag rgb_topic [--is-compressed]
 ```

-The script reads every image in the input bag for the provided topic (which can optionall  be a compressed image) and then sends the image to a remote "inference" server using zmq and gets back a label image which it writes to the output bag.
+The script reads every image in the input bag for the provided topic (which can optionally be a compressed image) and then sends the image to a remote "inference" server using zmq and gets back a label image which it writes to the output bag.
 See [this](third_party/one_former.py) for an example using oneformer.

-By default, the produced bag has both the original labels and a color image using the provided color config.
+By default, the produced bag has both the original labels and a color image using the provided color configuration.
 You can use the semantically colored image directly like you would for the normal output of the online nodelet.
-Alternaltively, you can use the recolor nodelet to recolor the labels online (especially if you want to change what labels map to what colors), see [this](launch/recolor_pointcloud.launch) for more details.
+Alternatively, you can use the recolor nodelet to recolor the labels online (especially if you want to change what labels map to what colors), see [this](launch/recolor_pointcloud.launch) for more details.